They helped serve justice to Larry Nassar

 "I pray and hope that jurors are watching, police are watching, prosecutors are watching, the community is watching.
 And those predators are watching too and they know that we will come for them and we will support these women if they come forward," she said.

-Michigan State Detective Lt.
+Michigan State University Detective Lt.
 Andrea Munford

 Munford, the lead investigator in the case, is a member of the department's special victims unit.